r2hu1/IDE/README.md

 ## IDE

-A lightweight and minimalistic html, css, and javascript editor and compiler. (codepen clone)
+A lightweight and minimalistic html, css, and javascript editor and compiler built using nextjs, tailwindcss and shadcn-ui. (codepen clone)

 ## Features